tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/chalyte-levels.md

 </div>

 The Chalyte Levels is the low-lying riverbank area, nestled between the western part of the [North Wall](<north-wall-chardon.md>) and the banks of the [Chasa](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>).
-This area is largely slums, with many decrepit dwellings converted from old barracks build during the [Blood Years](<../../../../events/1500s/blood-years.md>).
+This area is largely slums, with many decrepit dwellings converted from old barracks built during the [Blood Years](<../../../../events/1500s/blood-years.md>).

 Precinct XVIII is entirely congruent with the traditional boundries of the Chalyte Levels.